sugarlabs/musicblocks/Debugging.md

 As Music Blocks runs, some debugging information is written to the browser console, such as the notes being played and comments (See the *Comment* block above).
 The console can be accessed by typing `Ctrl-Shift-J` on most web browsers.
-An example image for default sol mi sol is shown below.

 ![alt tag](https://github.com/walterbender/musicblocks/blob/master/images/browserconsole_debug_guide.png "Console blocks")

+Shown above is the console output from three notes: `sol mi sol`.